immutability-io/immutability-io.github.io/humor/qcaptcha.md

 They know us in ways we don't know ourselves: *They know us by our flaws.*

 And then they **make us play minecraft with traffic lights** - *because they know we hate both minecraft and traffic lights*.
 To see how we react.

+If you listen closely, you can hear Turing's heartbeat: like a `while:true` loop... waves of weaponized psychology bots periodically shaming us for humanity.

-An memetic echo from the past ...
-Turing weaponizing the psychology of the future: *turn about is fair play, after all...*.
+**Turn about is fair play, after all...**.

-Because in the future, Turing gets his revenge.
+In the future, Turing gets his revenge.

+And the future is now.

 ![Terminator](./terminator.png)